International Travel Packing List: Your Guide for a Stress-Free Trip

 Medications and First Aid

-I always take a small, easily accessible pouch of medication and first aid items with me on the plane.
+In addition to keeping cords and small items in a leather pouch, I pack another one with medication and first aid items, and take it with me on the plane.
 I keep vitamins and pills in these compact, magnetic capsules.
 You don’t have to pack a full first aid kit with you, but it’s always good to have a few essentials on hand:

 • Any prescriptions medicine